Potato Flautas

 Make flautas in 5 easy steps:

 1. Dice potatoes, onion, tomatoes, and peppers.
 Cook them in a pan.
+Avoid stirring too much.

 2. Blend all your cheese ingredients!
+Blend until it is extra creamy and smooth.

-5. Add toppings and enjoy!
+5. Let the potato flautas cool off for 10 minutes.
+Add toppings and enjoy!

 Cooking Methods

 Frying in oil: Use about a half cup of avocado or canola oil.
-Heat it up in a pan until it is hot and then add your rolled-up taquitos.
+Heat it in a pan until it is hot and then add your rolled-up taquitos.
 Fry them for about 4 minutes on each side or until golden brown.

 Air frying: Brush lightly with oil and place in air fryer at 390 F for 7-10 minutes until golden crispy.
 They won’t come out exactly like the pan-fried flautas but they are pretty good!
 Click here to buy the air fryer I use!